-Benefits Provided: At June 30, 2016, the following employees were covered by the benefit terms:
+Benefits Provided: At June 30, 2017, the following employees were covered by the benefit terms:

-Retirees and beneficiaries currently receiving benefits 77
+Retirees and beneficiaries currently receiving benefits 71

 All full-time employees, who were employed by TARC prior to September 1, 1991, were eligible to participate in the Plan beginning with the first full month of service.
 Benefits vested after five years of service and are based on a monthly rate per year of service with monthly maximum benefits ranging from \$710 to \$890 based on retirement or termination date.
 Benefit payments are established or may be amended by the TARC Pension Board.
 The Plan also provides death and disability benefits.
-Effective September 1, 2010, the Plan elected an annual 2% increase, at March 1 each year, in monthly benefit payments for the years 2011-2016.
+Effective September 1, 2010, the Plan elected an annual 2% increase, at March 1 each year, in monthly benefit payments for the years 2011-2016, 0% increase for year 2017, annual 2% increase at March 1 each year, in monthly benefit payments for years 2018-2019.